 While attending law school, Mr. Rhuda served as president of the Suffolk University Law School Veterans Association and worked as a judicial intern to the Honorable William G. Young of the U.S. District Court for the District of Massachusetts.
 In addition, Mr. Rhuda defended accused juvenile offenders in the Boston Municipal Juvenile Court as a Rule 3:03 certified student attorney.

-Prior to law school, Mr. Rhuda served as an infantry officer in the U.S. Marine Corps and separated honorably as a captain in 2015.
-During his two deployments, Mr. Rhuda led up to 200 Marines throughout the Middle East, East Africa and Southeast Pacific regions, and extensively trained and worked with several foreign militaries.
+Prior to law school, Mr. Rhuda served as an infantry officer in the U.S. Marine Corps, separating honorably as a captain in 2015.
+During his two deployments, Mr. Rhuda led up to 200 Marines throughout the Middle East, East Africa and Southeast Pacific regions, and extensively trained and advised several foreign militaries.

 Mr. Rhuda makes public service and charitable work an important part of his practice.
-In law school, he provided pro bono counsel to military veterans and inner-city youth.
-Mr. Rhuda also served as a Marshall-Brennan Constitutional Literacy Fellow and taught constitutional law to inner-city high school students.
+He routinely assists military veterans navigating the complex system of veterans benefits, including disability, housing and education benefits.
+He also has successfully defended several low-income veterans and their families facing eviction.
+In law school, Mr. Rhuda also served as a Marshall-Brennan Constitutional Literacy Fellow, where he taught constitutional law to inner-city high school students in Boston.